bitspusher/hex/README.md

 # Run the program
 `./hex`

+## Rules
+Player 1 (Blue) needs to make a continuous path from top to bottom to win.
+Similarly Player 2(Red) needs to create a path from Left to Right.

-# Player Selection
+## Player Selection
 Enter `1` to go first, `2` otherwise

-# Make a Move
+## Make a Move
 To place B/R at 0,0: `0` `0`

-# Rules
-Player 1 (Blue) needs to make a continuous path from top to bottom to win.
-Similarly Player 2(Red) needs to create a path from Left to Right.

 # Code Layout